apify/apify-docs-v2/README.md

 }
 ```

-And add a record to `/etc/hosts` to map the docs-v2.apify.loc hostname to localhost:
+And add a record to `/etc/hosts` to map the docs.apify.loc hostname to localhost:

 ```
-127.0.0.1 docs-v2.apify.loc
+127.0.0.1 docs.apify.loc
 ```

 ### Deployment